caporaso-lab/teaching-website-source/courses/2020.01-450/homework_assignments.rst

 * Which features were most different in abundance across the subjects?
 Refer to the *Taxonomic barplots* to address this.
 Present a table containing the most differentially abundant features and their taxonomy.
 * Which subject had the most features (i.e., the highest microbial community richness) in their skin microbiome, on average?
 Was the number of features across subjects significantly different?

-Please turn all of this in by e-mail to greg.caporaso@nau.edu with subject: _final assignment_.
+Please turn all of this in by e-mail to greg.caporaso@nau.edu with subject `final assignment`.

 Troubleshooting
 +++++++++++++++